-Sinusitis can be a painful and uncomfortable condition.
-Treatments range from very conservative all the way up to surgery.
+Sinusitis can cause significant pain and suffering.
+Treatments range from very conservatively treating symptoms to all the way up through surgery.
 Optimizing your environment can be a great place to start when improving sinus function.

-The main goals to treat sinusitis can be listed as follows:
+The main goals of treating sinusitis can be listed as follows:

-- Rectify drainage problems of mucus and decrease inflammation and swelling of the sinuses
+- Decreasing inflammation and swelling of the sinuses

-- Avoid the presence of scar tissue, and circumvent long-lasting damage to the delicate tissues in both the nose and sinuses
+- Avoiding the presence of scar tissue, and circumventing long-lasting damage to the delicate tissues in both the nose and sinuses

-- Prevent additional sinus infections in the future
+- Preventing additional sinus infections in the future

 At the onset of sinus symptoms there are conservative treatments that may make you feel better and could prevent your symptoms from progressing.
-These remedies are typically for those who have a mild case of sinusitis, but can also decrease symptoms for those who have chronic sinusitis.
+These remedies are great for those who have a mild case of sinusitis, but can also decrease symptoms if you have more severe sinusitis symptoms or even chronic sinusitis.